 Be Careful When Exercising in Hot Weather

 When you’re active outdoors in hot, humid weather, be alert for signs of heat exhaustion and heat stroke.
 Although many of their symptoms are similar, heat stroke is the more serious condition.
-Don’t maintain your fitness at the cost of your health!
+Don’t maintain your fitness outdoors at the cost of your health!
+You can maintain your exercise indoors when it’s hot and humid outdoors.

 Heat stroke occurs when the body temperature increases too much, causing stress on the body that may harm tissue.
 The rise in temperature occurs when the heat produced during exercise exceeds the heat that leaves the body.
 Watch for dizziness, headache, nausea, confusion, body temperature above or below normal, muscle cramps and/or you stop sweating.